Best moisturizers for oily skin editorial flat lay — matte gel bottle on white marble

 Cons

-• SPF 30 is the minimum recommended -- SPF 46+ preferred by dermatologists for daily use
+• SPF 30 is the minimum recommended -- SPF 46+ useful when you want higher daily protection

 • Chemical UV filters may not suit the most reactive sensitive-skin types